 Adjacent to the Knoxville Airport is the McGhee Tyson Airbase with the 134th Air Refueling Group and elements of the Tennessee Air National Guard.
 The airbase offers 2 runways of more than 9,000 feet and additional support facilities.
 Downtown Knoxville is served by the downtown Island Airport, adjacent to the business district.
 Stevens Aviation Services private aircraft uses its facilities and the 3500 foot runway.

 The French Broad and the Holston Rivers converge in Knoxville to form the headwaters of the Tennessee River which begins the 650 mile River Navigational Channel.

 A marvelous surprise is in store for newcomers to the Tennessee Valley in the depth and breath of native artistic talent, and the opportunity to enjoy the many and varied cultural activities offered in the Knoxville area.

 The cultural atmosphere of Knoxville is characterized by high levels of professional achievement, excellent facilities, great variety, community support, and pride in its performing arts programs.
 The presence of a great university always provides the cultural stimulus in the surrounding area.

 The Ula Love Doughty Carousel Theatre (UT Campus) presents theater in the round; offering musicals, comedy, drama and dance by professional and university players.

-Clarence Brown Theater (UT Campus) is a profession repertory company in residence on the campus.
-The facility houses a large stage for the Clarence Brown professional and university acting companies, visiting troupes, and a laboratory theater for experimental drama.
+Clarence Brown Theater (UT Campus) is a professional repertory company in residence on the campus.
+The facility houses a large stage for the Clarence Brown professional and university acting companies, and a laboratory theater for experimental drama.
 The company produces four plays a year and attracts many theatrical stars.

 UT Children’s Theater productions are presented annually for local and regional school groups with about 6,000 viewing productions each spring.